Best Strategies to Protect Your Home & Loved Ones

 Consider a Safe Room

 If someone breaks in while you are home, it’s important to have a place to go until help arrives.
-Replace this room’s door and frame with an exterior door and good quality frame.
+Replace this room’s door and frame with an exterior-grade door and a reinforced frame.
 This room should have both a phone and a method of self-defense.

 Protecting Your Home